Alanhsiu/Obsidian/Alan/TOEFL/Speaking 1.md

 	* Many universities now offer academic courses over the Internet.
 However, some people still prefer learning in traditional classrooms.
 Which do you think is better?
 Explain why.
 	* I prefer learning in a classroom over learning online.
 Take me, for example. **During the pandemic, I often found myself getting distracted when sitting in front of the computer.** In contrast, traditional classrooms offer more interactions with classmates and teachers.
 We can discuss with each other face-to-face.
 Besides, if I have any questions in a classroom, I can simply raise my hand and ask them.
 * TPO5 Speaking
 	* Do you agree or disagree with the following statement?
 Why or why not?
 Use details and examples to explain your answer.
-It is more important to study math or science than it is to study art or literature.
+Is it more important to study math or science than it is to study art or literature?
+	* I don't agree with ..., because both of them have advantages.
+	* feel refresh